mansim07/datamesh-on-gcp/README.md

 # datamesh-on-gcp

+# ** THIS REPO HAS BEEN DEPRECATED.
+PLEASE USE THE GOOGLE CLOUD OFFICIAL VERSION - [Official link](https://github.com/GoogleCloudPlatform/dataplex-labs/tree/main/data-mesh-banking-labs) **

 ## Lab 1: Setup the argolis demo environment (~1 hr)
 1. Navigate to the [Console](https://console.cloud.google.com) in incognitive mode.
 Ensure that you are logged in as admin@your-ldap.altostrat.com